zjw88282740/bluetooth_fix/README.md

 # bluetooth_fix
-test on iOS 13.5 only, may not supported iOS 13.5.1
+test on iOS 13.5 only

+works on old devices now

 Try to fix bluetoothd